renderedtext/semaphore-docs-new/source/docs/insights/enabling-insights.md

 <img src="/docs/assets/img/insights/framework_list.png" alt="Framework
 list" class="img-responsive img-bordered">

-Enable Insights for the frameworks used in your project.
-For example, if you're using _RSpec_ and _Cucumber_, and you want Insights for both frameworks, you'll need to enable them for each framework.
+Enable Test file performance Insights for the frameworks used in your project.
+For example, if you're using _RSpec_ and _Cucumber_, and you want Test file performance Insights for both frameworks, you'll need to enable them for each framework.

-## Enabling Insights for a test framework
+## Enabling Test file performance Insights for a test framework
 After you have chosen the desired framework, the next step is to click **Enable**.